Planned Parenthood head sorry for tone in video on fetal tissue use

 Widely circulated online, the video already has led to the start of investigations by the judiciary committee and the energy and commerce committee in the House of Representatives.

-On Thursday, the Republican governors of Georgia and Indiana joined their counterparts in Louisiana and Texas in ordering state-level investigations.
+On Thursday, the Republican governor of Georgia joined his counterparts in Louisiana and Texas in ordering a state-level investigation.
 Ohio’s Republican attorney general is also probing Planned Parenthood in his state.

 In response, two House Democrats came out in support of Planned Parenthood on Thursday.